arqex/react-interactable/readme.md

 React interactable
 -------------------

 This is a port of [react-native-interactable](https://github.com/wix/react-native-interactable) to JS.
 It allows your UI to react in a physically natural way to user's drag interactions.
-See it working in the [react-interactable playground](https://react-interactable.netlify.com/).
+See it working in the [react-interactable playground](https://react-interactable.netlify.com/) and start playing with it using this [code sandbox](https://codesandbox.io/s/n4kq4ylk6l).

 This library is for you if you want to have nice interaction animations in your:
 * Multiplatform app using [react-native-web](https://github.com/necolas/react-native-web).